Branding Your Construction Site: Why It’s Important, and How to Do ItSeptember 7, 2022

-Branded screening or scrim is a great option if you are using temporary fence and want maximum impact.
-It comes in a variety of densities so that you can achieve a more transparent or more opaque look.
-At Modu-Loc, we offer branded scrim in two basic materials: knit polyethylene and vinyl mesh.
-Knit polyethylene is great for simple logos, while vinyl mesh is better suited for complex graphics.
+Branded fence screening or scrim is a great option if you are using temporary fence and want maximum impact.
+Sometimes called a fence wrap, it comes in a variety of densities so that you can achieve a more transparent or more opaque look.
+At Modu-Loc, we offer custom printed fence screen in two basic materials: knit polyethylene and vinyl mesh.
+Knit polyethylene is great for simple logos, while vinyl mesh banners are better suited for complex graphics.

-The nice thing about branded screen is that it does triple duty: it provides privacy, controls dust and debris, and brands your site all at once.
-(Of course, this depends on the density of the mesh used.)
-As well, if designed and cared for properly, branded screen can be reused time and again.
+The nice thing about custom construction fence screen is that it does triple duty.
+It provides privacy, controls dust and debris, and brands your site all at once.
+(Of course, this depends on the density of the mesh or shade cloth being used.)
+As well, if designed and cared for properly, branded screening can be reused time and again.

-If wrapping your entire site with branded screening is a little out of budget, banners are a good compromise.
-Banners can be printed on knit polyethylene, vinyl mesh, or solid vinyl.
+If wrapping your entire site with custom construction fence screen is a little out of budget, banners are a good compromise.
+Fence banners can be printed on knit polyethylene, vinyl mesh, or solid vinyl.
 They provide great bang for your buck, as they can be used in conjunction with inexpensive plain privacy screen.
-You could rent privacy screen from a supplier like Modu-Loc and add some logoed banners to brand your site while keeping costs down.
-You can also use the banners on their own if you don’t need to scrim your entire site.
+You could rent privacy screen from your temporary fence supplier and add some logo banners to brand your site while keeping costs down.
+You can also use the banners on their own if you don’t need to screen your entire site.

-Signs are also an economical alternative to branded screen.
-They are usually the lowest-cost option and suitable for small budgets, but may be less durable than vinyl banners.
+Signs are also an economical alternative to branded scrim.
+They are usually the lowest-cost option and suitable for small budgets.
+Often made of PVC or coroplast, they are great for short-term projects but may be less durable than vinyl banners.
 There are also usually existing opportunities to brand signs on your site.
 For instance, do you use safety signs on your job sites?
-Why not brand them to reiterate your commitment to safety while increasing brand awareness?
+Why not add a logo to reiterate your commitment to safety while increasing brand awareness?

 If using traditional plywood hoarding, you’re working with a large blank canvas that’s perfect for branding.
 Posters are a classic option, but consider an adhesive vinyl coating for maximum visual impact.
-Adhesive vinyl decals can be used to advertise the development or promote your company.
-Hoarding will hide an unsightly construction site and helps protect valuable equipment.
+Adhesive vinyl decals can be used to advertise the development using artist renderings, or promote your company with your logo.
+Hoarding will hide an unsightly construction site and help protect valuable equipment.
 The one drawback is that neither the hoarding nor the vinyl graphics will be reusable, but this is a good option if you’re promoting a specific development.

 A great alternative to traditional hoarding is environmental hoarding.
 Generally, environmental hoarding is safer, lighter, and more environmentally friendly than plywood hoarding.
 It is easy to install and – best of all – it’s reusable.
 It is also usually engineer-approved.